BenitaTal/ToParkMe/README.md

 3.I kept my callBack class and function, but it does not work in my phone, i had the same problem at HW2 with the game and the sensor.

+4.For some reason i could not put the Authentication in a separated class, it just wont work, so i just kept it like that.